Symmetric graphs with complete quotients: Imprimitive symmetric graphs with

-Thus, for the purposes of this paper, it is the situation of part (d) of Corollary~3.1.2 which needs attention.
-The rest of this paper is devoted to classifying the possible triples $(\G , G, \B )$ in part (d): Section~\ref{sec-4} classifies the triples with $t=1$, while Section~\ref{sec-5} classifies those with $t\ge 2$.
+The rest of this paper is devoted to classifying the triples $(\G , G, \B )$ in part (d) of Corollary~3.1.2: Section~\ref{sec-4} classifies the triples with $t=1$, while Section~\ref{sec-5} classifies those with $t\ge 2$.

 Note that when $k<v$ and $G(B)^B$ is 2-transitive, the group $G$ is faithful on $\B$ (see the first paragraph of the proof of Lemma~\ref{lem-3.2} below).
-Let $G_B$ denote the pointwise stabilizer of the block $B$.
-If $\D (B)$ has no repeated blocks, then $G_B$ fixes each block in $\G_\B(B)$, so if $\G_\B$ is a complete graph then $G_B=1$; hence $G(B)$ is faithful on $B$.
+Let $G_B$ denote the pointwise stabiliser of the part $B$.
+If $\D (B)$ has no repeated blocks, then $G_B$ fixes each part in $\G_\B(B)$, so if $\G_\B$ is a complete graph then $G_B=1$; hence $G(B)$ is faithful on $B$.
 Thus when classifying triples which arise in part (d) of Corollary~3.1.2 we do not need to worry about unfaithful actions.
 (This is very different from case (c) of Corollary~3.1.2; see~\cite{GP2}.)